llcc402/MATLAB-codes/readme.md

 11. traditional_particle: Use particle filtering to sample distributions (DP distributed) with traditional methods.

 12. trucBetarnd: Generate truncated Beta distributed data.

+13. mykmeans: used in spectral clustering.

+14. sym_cluster: the spectral clustering with symmetric normalized Laplacian.

+## Scripts included:

+1. change_bound: show how the sym KL for G_2,1 and G_2,2 changes with different bound B.

+2. compare_kl: compare the sym KL with SHDP and HDP.

+3. main: generate data with data_generate and sample G_1:20 from SHDP and HDP.

+4. pami: the application to PAMI data set with SHDP.

+5. pami_hdp: the application to PAMI data set with HDP.